 I’m going to use James Brown’s Sex Machine as an example.
 Don’t get me wrong, I love the song.
 However, the rhythm guitar seems to be nothing but 2 chords played over and over and over with no variation (except for the bridge).
 What is it like to have to play songs like that?
 Even if you like the song, do you dread it, or do you just have fun as long as you are playing music?
 If you are bored, how do you deal with it?
 Does your mind wander while you play, or do you have to concentrate?

-The major musical event of the past hundred years (in western cultures anyway) has been the hybridization between European linearity and African (and Latin American and Asian) circularity.
+The major musical event of the past hundred years (in Western cultures anyway) has been the hybridization between European linearity and African (and Latin American and Asian) circularity.
 This has been most dramatic in the United States, with its enormous populations of immigrants and descendants of slaves.
 Our popular music has been getting more and more circular (more “African”) with every passing decade, from jazz to R&B to rock to funk to hip-hop.
 And our popular music makes its presence felt in every corner of the world.

-Playing a James Brown groove is much harder than it seems.
+Playing a James Brown groove is harder than it seems.
 Learning the riff is easy enough, but sustaining it at length takes Jedi-like focus.
 Playing funk well demands a certain relaxed intensity, and if that sounds like an inherent contradiction, it is.
 Sustaining the balance between looseness and discipline takes more than musical skill; it requires you to be able to suspend your anxieties, your distracting thoughts and your self-consciousness.
 Fortunately, the groove itself is a great tool to help you do exactly that.
 As Kofi Agawu says:

 Repetition enables and stabilizes; it facilitates adventure while guaranteeing, not the outcomes as such, but the meaningfulness of adventure.
 If repetition of a harmonic progression seventy-five times can keep listeners and dancers interested, then there is a power to repetition that suggests not mindlessness or a false sense of security (as some critics have proposed) but a fascination with grounded musical adventures.
 Repetition, in short, is the lifeblood of music.

 When you listen to repetitive music, time is progressing in its usual linear way, but the cyclic sounds evoke timelessness and eternity.
 Victoria Malawey describes harmonic ostinati as having a feeling of alternating repose and tension.
 I’ve found this to be true of looped samples as well; the first and third repetitions will have a “call” feeling that is “answered” by repetitions two and four.
 The continuing reversal of call and response, of front and back halves of a phrase, can evoke other image schemas as well.
-Malawey lists swinging, fluttering, quivering, jiggling, hovering and flickering as appropriate image schemas for repetitive music.
+Malawey lists swinging, fluttering, quivering, jiggling, hovering and flickering as useful image schemas for repetitive music.

 Repetition and recording